Malav5372/TensorDeepArtify/README.md

 *Top row (left to right)*: source frames, ground-truth optical flow visualized
 *Bottom row (left to right)*: disoccluded regions and motion boundaries, stylized frames

-Big thanks to Mike Burakoff	for finding a bug in the video rendering.

 ### Gradient Descent Initialization
 The initialization of the gradient descent is controlled using `--init_img_type` for single images and `--init_frame_type` or `--first_frame_type` for video frames.
 White noise allows an arbitrary number of distinct images to be generated.
 Whereas, initializing with a fixed image always converges to the same output.